How Long Is GTA 6? The 75-Hour Story Length Leak Explained

 - Rockstar has been working on GTA 6 for over a decade

-- The scope and budget are unprecedented
+- The scope and budget are unprecedented for the franchise

 - The trailers suggest a massive, detailed world